You’ve Seen Enough Battles. Let Our VA Disability Attorneys Fight for You

 - Service treatment records

-How Long Do I Have to File a VA Disability Claim?
+How Long Do I Have to File a VA Disability Compensation Claim?

-If you are a disabled veteran, it is important to know that there is no statute of limitations to apply for VA disability benefits.
-However, you should file your application as soon as possible.
+If you are a disabled veteran, it is important to know that there is no statute of limitations (time limit) to apply for VA compensation benefits.
+However, you should file your application as soon as possible, because in nearly every case you cannot get retro pay before the date you apply for benefits.
 The VA process is long, and it can take months or years to have your application granted.
-As such, the sooner you start the process, the faster you can obtain the benefits you need.
+As such, the sooner you start the process, the faster you can obtain the benefits you need and the further back in time your retroactive benefits will pay.

 Types of VA Disability Compensation